NethServer/nethsecurity-docs/content_filter.rst

 Threat Shield IP
 =================

 Threat Shield IP is an IP-based blocking system designed specifically to combat malware threats.
-It operates by blocking connections to known malicious
+It operates by blocking connections to or from known malicious
 IP addresses.

 **Scope**: Targets malware and provides limited privacy and advertising (ads) removal features